google/syzkaller/docs/syzbot.md

 actual eventual uses of uninitialized values.
 For example, `KMSAN` will detect a branch on or a `copy_to_user()` of values that transitively come from uninitialized memory created by heap/stack allocations.
-This ensures /theoretical/ absense of both false positives and false negatives (with some implementation limitations of course).
+This ensures /theoretical/ absence of both false positives and false negatives (with some implementation limitations of course).
 Note that `KMSAN` requires `clang` compiler.

 `KMSAN` is not upstream yet, though, we want to upstream it later.
 For now,